concourse/time-resource/README.md

 ### `check`: Produce timestamps satisfying the interval.

-Returns a new version only if it has been longer than `interval` since the given version, or if there is no version given.
+Returns current version and new version only if it has been longer than `interval` since the given version, or if there is no version given.